sq-meng/multiflexxlib/README.md

 It makes more sense to do a traditional cut with rectangular bins if amount of data is sufficiently high:

 `c = p.cut_bins([1, 1, 1], [1.1, 1.1, 1], subset=[0, 2], no_points=21, ytol=[0, 0, 0.02])`

-Users are strongly recommended to refer to docstring on how to define bin size.

 To plot a Q-E dispersion plot: